jconallen/ieam-mms-lab/docs/build_publish_service.md

 # Build and Publish the Image Processing Web Application Service

-In this section we will packge a simple web application that uses a TensorFlow model to discover objects in an image.
+In this section we will package a simple web application that uses a TensorFlow model to discover objects in an image.
 The web application consists of an HTML page, two test images, and a javascript model file.
 Also pacakged in this service container is a script `service.sh` that runs constantly polling the IEAM Hub for changes in the model object.
 When a change is published, this script will pull a copy of the new object (model file), and update the application.

 A simple web server is started in the container, and the edge devices are already configured to expose a port (40xx) to allow the application to be invoked externally.